A. V. Alexander, 1st Earl Alexander of Hillsborough: First Lord of the Admiralty

 Although many had expected Alexander to be appointed President of the Board of Trade, this position went to William Graham, protégé of the Chancellor of the Exchequer, Philip Snowden.
 Instead, Alexander became First Lord of the Admiralty, the only Labour member to hold this position as a cabinet rank.
 The Admiralty was a political power in its own right, and usually able to resist pressure from the Treasury and from Downing Street.
-Macdonald's primary concern was international disarmament, and Alexander persuaded the Admiralty to reduce their demands for new cruisers as a prelude to negotiations aimed at ending naval rivalry with the U.S..
+MacDonald's primary concern was international disarmament, and Alexander persuaded the Admiralty to reduce their demands for new cruisers as a prelude to negotiations aimed at ending naval rivalry with the U.S..
 In January 1930, a conference between the five major naval powers (Britain, the U.S., France, Italy and Japan) was held in London.
-This resulted in a treaty between Britain, America and Japan, to limit growth and maintain parity of their naval forces.
+This resulted in the London Naval Treaty between Britain, America and Japan, to limit growth and maintain parity of their naval forces.
 In the spring of 1931, Alexander and the Foreign Secretary, Arthur Henderson, negotiated France and Italy's entry into the treaty.
 Though Alexander came into conflict with the admiralty over expansion of the fleet, he defended it against criticism of its spending and staffing levels.
 He also introduced a system to make it easier for working-class recruits to become officers.
-During the economic crisis in mid-1931, Alexander supported Snowden's defence of free trade against Macdonald and Henderson's proposals for protectionism, but sided with Henderson against Snowden and Macdonald's proposed cuts in government spending, especially unemployment benefit.
+During the economic crisis in mid-1931, Alexander supported Snowden's defence of free trade against MacDonald and Henderson's proposals for protectionism, but sided with Henderson against Snowden and MacDonald's proposed cuts in government spending, especially unemployment benefit.
 He organised the cabinet opponents to the cuts, who advocated a socialist economy.